 The statutory maximum working time is 8 hours per day from Monday to Saturday.
 Working on Sundays and public holidays is generally forbidden unless explicitly permitted by statutory law.

-All employees working a 6-9-hour day is entitled to a 30-minute break and must have at least 11 hours between shifts.
+All employees working a 6-9-hour day are entitled to a minimum of a 30-minute break and must have at least 11 hours between shifts.

 Annual Leave